celadari/json-logic-scala/docs/_posts/define-as-a-service.md

 codename=classA
 ```

-# How to declare a `MethodConf` as a service ?
+## How to declare `MethodConf` as a service

-You only need to add a directory named `com.celadari.jsonlogicscala.evaluate.MethodConf`
+Just add a directory named `com.celadari.jsonlogicscala.evaluate.MethodConf`
 in your `META-INF/services/` directory.

 ```